thorn5011/TheByteDungeon.github.io/_posts/2025-11-05-terminal-over-tls.md

 `sudo ufw allow from <CIDR> proto tcp to any port 7681`

-## Password which we will use to login

-Setup the file for storing the password:
+## Setup password for logging in to ttyd

 ```sh
 sudo touch /home/termuser/.ttyenv
 sudo chown termuser:termuser sudo